History of Switzerland: French invasion and Helvetic Republic

 During the French Revolutionary Wars, the French army invaded Switzerland and turned it into an ally known as the "Helvetic Republic" (1798–1803).
 It had a central government with little role for cantons.
 The interference with localism and traditional liberties was deeply resented, although some modernizing reforms took place.

 Resistance was strongest in the more traditional Catholic bastions, with armed uprisings breaking out in spring 1798 in the central part of Switzerland.
 The French Army suppressed the uprisings but support for revolutionary ideas steadily declined.
 The reform element was weak, and most Swiss resented their loss of local democracy, centralization, new taxes, warfare, and hostility to religion.

 Major steps taken to emancipate the Jews included the repeal of special taxes and oaths in 1798.
-However, the reaction took place in 1815, and not until 1879 were the Jews granted equal rights with the Christians.
+However, many such reforms were turned back in 1815, and not until 1879 were the Jews granted equal rights with the Christians.

 In 1803, Napoleon's Act of Mediation partially restored the sovereignty of the cantons, and the former tributary and allied territories of Aargau, Thurgau, Grisons, St. Gallen, Vaud, and Ticino became cantons with equal rights.
 Napoleon and his enemies fought numerous campaigns in Switzerland that ruined many localities.